emotiq/whitepaper/draft.md

 Emotiq will aggressively pursue development, acquire the best talent, and explore new solutions.
 Its vision is ambitious, with equally ambitious goals.

-The pre-TGE I (private sale I) will raise $10M (million) from institutional and large private contributors.
-It will be limited to two weeks and follow a strict selection process.
+The pre-TGE I (private sale I) will raise $10M (million) from institutional and large private contributors and will follow a strict selection process.
 Single contributions will have a minimum of $500K (thousand) and contributors will be selected on the basis of the benefit they can bring to Emotiq and the ecosystem, e.g., promotion, publicity, exchange access, etc. The public TGE will commence 3-4 months after the private sale, and will raise at most $48M (at a per-token price at least 35% greater than that of pre-TGE I).
 Combined, the TGEs are intended to raise $60M.

 Tokens will be purchased in ETH.
 There will be a single price per token determined at the end of the pre-TGE I and public TGE respectively, which will be linked to the current ETH/USD exchange rate.
 During pre-TGE I, the price will be equivalent to $0.07 per token.
 The price for the public TGE will be at least 35% higher.

 * Team tokens will be locked up for 18 months.
-* Emotiq will set aside a token reserve, to be used for promotion, publicity, airdrops, community expansion, bounties, etc. as determined by the Emotiq team.
+* Emotiq will set aside a token reserve which will be 100% used for promotion, publicity, airdrops, community expansion, bounties, etc. as determined by the Emotiq team.
-* There will be no lockup for the reserve tokens.
 * There will be a 12-month lockup for seed contributors.
 * There will be a 6-month lockup for 50% of pre-TGE I contributor tokens.
 * Any tokens unsold after the TGE (all phases) will be kept in reserve by Emotiq, to be used at the discretion of the team, and may be sold in small quarterly batches on the open market, to avoid drastically affecting market stability.